kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 Additionally, if you intend to push Docker images to a registry:
 * Must be pre-authenticated to the Docker registry you intend to use

+**Note:** It is not generally useful to run service catalog components outside a Kubernetes cluster.
+As such, our build processes only support compilation of linux/amd64 binaries suitable for execution within a Docker container.

 ## Cloning the Repo

 The Service Catalog github repository can be found